Dynamical Dark Energy in light of the DESI DR2 Baryonic Acoustic Oscillations Measurements: Introduction

-DESI BAO observations place stringent limits on the Universe’s background expansion history, achieving a level of precision on a par with recent SNe surveys.
+The Dark Energy Spectroscopic Instrument (DESI)'s Data Release~1 (DR1) \citep{DESI2024.I.DR1} and Data Release~2 (DR2) \citep{DESI.DR2.BAO.lya,DESI.DR2.BAO.cosmo} BAO observations place stringent limits on the Universe’s background expansion history, achieving a level of precision on a par with recent SNe surveys.
 These include the PantheonPlus compilation of 1{,}550 spectroscopically confirmed SNe \cite{Scolnic:2021amr,Brout:2022}, the Union3 compilation of 2{,}087 SNe \cite{Rubin:2023}, and the five-year Dark Energy Survey sample (DESY${5}$) \cite{DESSNY5}.

-In this work, we take two approaches to investigate the dynamics of dark energy, namely, a `shape-function' analysis, and a Bayesian reconstruction for the EoS function of dark energy using a correlation prior motivated by theory.
-Although our methods are different from those used in companion DESI papers \cite{DESI.DR2.BAO.cosmo,Y3.cpe-s1.Lodha.2025}, we find consistent results, demonstrating the complementarity of dark energy studies performed by the DESI collaboration.
-As we show, both DESI DR1/DR2 BAO measurements and these three independent SNe samples exhibit a consistent trend in the inferred dark energy dynamics.
-This broad agreement, statistically robust and theoretically intriguing, further strengthens the current evidence for evolving dark energy.\\